 - If Transfers and Replenishment are set to manual in General Settings, the user will have to create Transfer Orders and Purchase Orders manually for out of stock components.

-- Releasing the Production Order will cause the +Run button to appear, allowing the order to be split into Production Runs (see below).
+- Releasing the Production Order will cause the +Production Run button to appear, allowing the order to be split into Production Runs (see below).
 If you do not need to split the order, you will make one Production Run for the entire order.

-NOTE: If Purchase Process settings are set to Manual, Transfer Orders and Purchase Orders must be generated manually.
+NOTE: If Purchase Process settings (described above) are set to Manual, Transfer Orders and Purchase Orders must be generated manually.

 If Transfers and Replenishment are set to auto in Purchase Process settings (described above), tasks are created upon Release of the Production Order and are created according to these rules: